 Kratom dependence is real

-Daily, high-dose kratom use causes its own dependence.
-Withdrawal from kratom is milder than opioid withdrawal but still uncomfortable, and using kratom to avoid opioid withdrawal can become using opioids (or kratom-tapering) indefinitely.
-Have an exit plan.
+Daily high-dose use builds its own dependence.
+Full stop.
+Kratom withdrawal is milder than opioid withdrawal, sure, but it’s still no fun, and leaning on kratom to dodge opioid withdrawal can quietly turn into a kratom taper that never ends.
+So have an exit plan.
+From day one.
 As the NIH PMC, Kratom Pharmacology Review notes, “Kratom has significantly less potential for dependence and overdose than traditional opioids”.

 Dangerous drug interactions